 Tata Motors affirming its commitment towards improving the life of Driver community in India has launched several driver welfare programs and schemes.

 - Organizing the logistics sector:

 Logistics sector as discussed above is highly unorganized.

-The government should step in to stop such kinds of harassments and the concerned person should be dealt strictly if found doing so.
+The government should step in to stop such kinds of harassments and the concerned person should be dealt strictly.